Faryalaurooj/yolo_tracking/README.md

 <details>
 <summary>Evaluation</summary>

-Evaluate a combination of detector, tracking method and ReID model on standard MOT dataset or you custom one by
+Evaluate a combination of detector, tracking method and ReID model on standard MOT dataset or you custom one by.
+Person re-identification(ReID) is an intelligent video surveillance technology that retrieves the same person from different cameras.
+This task is extremely challenging due to changes in person poses, different camera views, and occlusion

 ```bash
 $ python3 examples/val.py --yolo-model yolo_nas_s.pt --reid-model osnetx1_0_dukemtcereid.pt --tracking-method deepocsort --benchmark MOT16